develprr/metamatic-blog/_posts/2023-05-19-how-to-create-event-driven-data-flow-with-websockets-and-kafka.markdown

 When something is changed in a database, we want that change to timely propagate from the database into all systems that depend on that data.
-Tuning organization's systems to communicate with each other with minimal delays is good for almost any business, regardless of which business we talk - banking, finance, insurcance, just name it!
+Tuning organization's systems to communicate with each other with minimal delays is good for almost any business, regardless of which business we talk - banking, finance, insurance, just name it!

 ## The problem